Legal Scholarship Program Guidelines

 Applicants are encouraged to refer to the writings and speeches of Retired Chief Justice Artemio V. Panganiban on the philosophy of FLP, particularly his work titled Unleashing Entrepreneurial Ingenuity.
 Applicants may also refer to the lecture of Professorial Chair Holder and UP College of Law Professor Elizabeth Aguiling-Pangalangan.

-Foundation for Liberty and Prosperity, 3rd Floor, PCCI Corporate Centre, 118 L.P.
+The following should be mailed to: Foundation for Liberty and Prosperity, 3rd Floor, PCCI Corporate Centre, 118 L.P.
 Leviste Street, Salcedo Village, 1227 Makati City.
 In addition, these documents should ALSO be transmitted electronically to secretariat@libpros.com or to our online application form hosted at Google Forms.

 4. Interview.
 There will be an interview to be conducted by the FLP Panel of Judges who will be given full discretion in the conduct of the said interview.